Playing Mermaids in the Spanish Isles: 3 Days in Mallorca

 Port de Pollença

-Depending on the weather during your tour, swimming may not be top of mind, so consider spending the 30 minutes during this stop strolling through the Pine Walk promenade.
-This shaded promenade lined with ancient pine trees offers stunning views of the bay and adds to the serene experience of this stop.
+After Alcúdia, reach Port de Pollença via a 15-minute drive.
+This strategic naval port is set against the Tramuntana mountain range, with sandy beaches and clear, shallow water perfect for swimming.
+Depending on the weather getting in the water may not be top of mind, so consider spending this 30-minute stop strolling the Pine Walk promenade.
+Lined with ancient pine trees, this shaded walk offers stunning views of the bay and adds to the serene ambiance.

 Tranquil beachfront promenade in Mallorca with pine trees and crystal-clear turquoise waters.